 The drama ended quickly, however, as Dennis hit the ball off the lower part of his palm and into the midsection of the net.

 Angel sank to his knees, his head in his hands.
-Teammate Alan Roca helped him up and took him toward the net for the congratulatory handshaking with the Russians, but Dennis was inconsolable, keeping his hands to his face.
+Teammate Alan Roca helped him up and took him toward the net for the congratulatory handshaking line with the Russians, but Dennis kept his hands to his face.

-Burly, bearded Russian coach Genadi Chipolin, meanwhile, leaped out of his chair and rolled around on the floor, losing one of his shoes as his players raised their arms in victory.
+By contrast, burly, bearded Russian coach Genadi Chipolin leaped out of his chair and rolled around on the floor, losing one of his shoes as his players raised their arms in victory.

 ``Medals are worth losing shoes over,″ Chipolin said. ``It is important not to lose your head and be a coach right to the very end.
 This is the Olympics.
 It will leave a mark on my heart forever.″

 Italy, which has won the last three world championships and is looking for its first gold medal, advanced by defeating Australia 25-14, 22-25, 25-19, 25-15.
 But the team was angry at its lazy play against a team making its Olympic debut and with only a few world-class players.